VLC media player: Effects (desktop version)

 The desktop version of VLC media player has some filters that can distort, rotate, split, deinterlace, and mirror videos as well as create display walls or add a logo overlay during playback.
 It can also output video as ASCII art.

 An interactive zoom feature allows magnifying into video during playback.
 Still images can be extracted from video at original resolution, and individual frames can be stepped through, although only in forward direction.

 Playback can be gamified by splitting the picture inside the viewport into draggable puzzle pieces, where the row and column count can be set as desired.

+For audio playback, this feature includes an equalizer and other filters that help customize sound quality.

 Formats

 Because VLC is a packet-based media player it plays almost all video content.
 Even some damaged, incomplete, or unfinished files can be played, such as those still downloading via a peer-to-peer (P2P) network.
-It also plays m2t MPEG transport streams (.TS) files while they are still being digitized from an HDV camera via a FireWire cable, making it possible to monitor the video as it is being played.
+It also plays m2t MPEG transport streams (.TS) files while they are still being digitized from an HDV camera via a FireWire cable, making it possible to monitor the video as it is being recorded.
 The player can also use libcdio to access .iso files so that users can play files on a disk image, even if the user's operating system cannot work directly with .iso images.

 VLC supports all audio and video formats supported by libavcodec and libavformat.
 This means that VLC can play back H.264 or MPEG-4 Part 2 video as well as support FLV or MXF file formats "out of the box" using FFmpeg's libraries.
 Alternatively, VLC has modules for codecs that are not based on FFmpeg's libraries.
 VLC is one of the free software DVD players that ignore DVD region coding on RPC-1 firmware drives, making it a region-free player.
 However, it does not do the same on RPC-2 firmware drives, as in these cases the region coding is enforced by the drive itself, however, it can still brute-force the CSS encryption to play a foreign-region DVD on an RPC-2 drive.